Illuminates of Thanateros: Name

-The name "Thanateros" is a combination of the names "Thanatos" and "Eros"— the Greek gods of death and sex, respectively.
+The formal name of the group is The Magical Pact of the Illuminates of Thanateros.
+The name "Thanateros" is a combination of the names "Thanatos" and "Eros", the Greek gods of death and sex, respectively.
 The idea is that sex and death represent the positive and negative methods of attaining "magical consciousness".
-The word "Illuminates" is used in accordance with the claimed tradition of calling such societies — in which those who have mastered the secrets of magic help bring others to mastership — "the Illuminati".
+The word "Illuminates" refers to the claimed tradition of calling societies where those who have mastered the secrets of magic help bring others to mastership "the Illuminati".

-Its formal name is The Magical Pact of the Illuminates of Thanateros, which is usually shortened to "the Pact".

 History

 Early

-In the late 1970s, Ray Sherwin and Peter Carroll, two young British occultists interested in ritual magic, began to publish a magazine called The New Equinox.
-Both men were connected with a burgeoning occult scene developing around The Phoenix, a metaphysical bookshop in London's East End.
-Having grown dissatisfied with the state of the magical arts and the deficiencies they saw in the available occult groups, they published a small announcement in a 1978 issue of their magazine, announcing the creation of the Illuminates of Thanateros (IOT).
-They described this order as a new kind of magical order, one based on a hierarchy of magical ability rather than invitation and a magical meritocracy.
+In 1976, Ray Sherwin and Peter Carroll, two young British occultists interested in ritual magic, began to publish a magazine called The New Equinox.
+Both were connected with a burgeoning occult scene developing around The Phoenix, a metaphysical bookshop in London's East End.
+Dissatisfied with the state of the magical arts and the deficiencies they saw in the available occult groups, they announced the creation of the Illuminates of Thanateros in a 1978 issue of their magazine.
+They described it as a new kind of magical order and a meritocracy with strict admission criteria, where membership was based on demonstrable magical ability, rather than on invitation by members.
 They described the IOT as a "spiritual heir" to the Zos Kia Cultus and a "fusion of Thelemic Magick, Tantra, The Sorceries of Zos and Tao".
+Subsequently, the group has sought to legitimize itself less through tradition and more through results-based experimentation.

+The group's formation was heavily affected by anarchic and countercultural ideas and in their descriptions of the practice of chaos magic, "chaos is depicted not simply as a cosmic force, but as a call to action and destabilization against the establishment and against reality itself."
+In contrast to established neopagan, occultist or esoteric Christian magical organizations, it took its experimentalist approach and many of its concepts from science, especially chaos theory, as many of its early members were scientists.

+The group says about itself that in its early years, it was "rarely more than a loose correspondence network and a few people meeting for rituals in East Morton" and that the sustained organization was established only in 1987.
+By 1989 it had grown to 130 members worldwide.
+Members included Timothy Leary and Robert Anton Wilson, as well as William Burroughs.

+Ourano-Barbarian

+In early years the IOT developed their own magical language to use in rituals.
+Ourano-Barbarian is not spoken as an everyday language and its purpose is to distract the conscious mind and free the magician from the linear thought process while creating ritual proclamations and statements of intent.
+"One theory is that by using nonunderstandable language in ritual situations, this type of language occupies the verbal parts of consciousness, allowing a certain amount of Freedom of Belief to arise in the rest of the brain".